SweetLi3s/SweetLi3s/README.md

       <br/><br/>
     Endogenics
       <br/><br/>
-    uhmrm Shadow Milk haters 💔 or at least specifically people who slander him with no real reason
+    uhmrm Shadow Milk haters or at least specifically people who slander him with no real reason
     <br/><br/>
-    Yume doubles preferably</p>
+    Yume doubles preferably
+    <br/><br/>
+    Other then that, just do not be a public nuisance?
+    We block freely</p>
   </details>
 </div>